 Yes, Charnwood College is currently rated Good by Ofsted.
 It provides a solid academic education, with students making progress that is slightly above the England average (Progress 8 of +0.19).
 It is particularly well-regarded for its specialist sports academies and its affiliation with the David Ross Education Trust.

 Applications for Year 7 are made through the Leicestershire County Council coordinated admissions process.
-The deadline is usually 31 October for the following September.
+For September 2027 entry, the deadline is 31 October 2026, with National Offer Day on 1 March 2027.
 For Sixth Form, students apply directly to the college, often following an open evening in the autumn term.

 Yes, the school is significantly oversubscribed.
 In the most recent admissions cycle, there were over 3.16 applications for every one offer made.
 Priority is generally given to siblings and those living closest to the school.